Shen Chun-shan

 Shen Chun-shan (29 August 1932 – 12 September 2018) was a Taiwanese physicist who served as president of National Tsing Hua University from 1994 to 1997.
 He was known as one of the "four princes of Taiwan" along with Chen Li-an, Fredrick Chien, and Lien Chan, all of whose fathers attained prominence in politics prior to their sons' successes.

 Early life and education

 Shen was born in Nanjing; his paternal family roots are in Yuyao, Zhejiang.
 His father Shen Tsung-han was an agricultural expert.
 Shen's parents were both highly educated and had studied in the United States; his maternal grandfather also went to France as an exchange student.
 Shen followed his father to Taiwan a few years later in 1949.
 Shen's father rose to further political prominence in Taiwan, eventually becoming the chairman of the Council of Agriculture.

 Shen graduated from National Taiwan University's physics department in 1955.
 In 1957, he left Taiwan for the United States, to enroll in a doctoral program in physics from the University of Maryland, from which he graduated in 1961.
-His dissertation was entitled "Dispersion relation for the electron impact width and shift of an isolated line".
+His dissertation was titled, "Dispersion relation for the electron impact width and shift of an isolated line".